TX Piscium

-TX Piscium (19 Piscium) is a variable carbon star in the constellation Pisces.
+TX Piscium (19 Piscium) is a variable red giant star in the constellation Pisces.
 It is amongst the reddest naked eye stars, with a significant reddish hue when seen in binoculars.
-It is approximately 900 light years from Earth.
+It is approximately 800 light years from Earth.
+It is close to—and sometimes considered part of—the asterism on the western end of the constellation called the circlet of Pisces.

 Spectrum

 TX Piscium is a very red star, 2.6 magnitudes fainter at blue wavelengths than in the middle of the visual range, and another 3.3 magnitudes fainter in the ultraviolet.

 It has been given a spectral class C7,2, indicating a relatively cool carbon star with only modest C2 band strength.
 It has alternately been classified as C-N5 C24, suggesting a warmer star with stronger C2 bands.
 Spectral features have been observed to vary.

 Variability

 The apparent magnitude of TX Piscium varies between +4.9 and +5.5 and it is classified as a slow irregular variable.
 Photometry has shown some periodicity in the brightness of 224 days, and some spectral variation over 450 days, suggesting the star is not entirely irregular.

 The star apparently lies on the period-luminosity relation corresponding to fundamental mode pulsations, unusual for a low-amplitude semi-regular or irregular variable which usually pulsate in an overtone.
 The angular diameter has been measured at around 10 mas, although this varies depending on the observed wavelength and the atmosphere appears to be highly asymmetric.
 There may be one or more "blobs" of ejected material near the star.
 Some observations show the angular diameter to change in synchrony with the visual brightness.